corinneaars/A5-full-stack-dev/README.md

 # Welcome to Our Assignment 5 Site!

-To get this app running on your machine, run the following script:
+To get this app running on your machine, open a new terminal and either navigate to the folder on your local machine or open the folder in PyCharm/VS Code and open a new terminal.
+Then run the following script:
 `docker compose up --build --detach`

 If you want to have logs for nextjs and fastapi, and not for mysql, then you can run the following: